-STEP 9: Once all items on the Wetlands Final Inspection Letter have been completed, the applicant can enter the monitoring period where periodic inspections and reports will take place.
+STEP 8: Once all items on the Wetlands Final Inspection Letter have been completed, the applicant can enter the monitoring period where periodic inspections and reports will take place.
+The applicant is responsible for submitting a Wetland Monitoring Report to the Community Development Department by December 1 of each year.
 Upon final acceptance of the established wetland, an applicant can request that financial guarantees be reduced or returned.
 Requests should be made through the Building Division.

-WHAT IS A DETERMINIATION OF ESSENTIALITY?
+WHAT IS A WETLAND BOUNDARY DETERMINATION?

-An applicant may request a Determination of Essentiality of whether a wetland is essential or nonessential under the criteria outlined in Section 12-174(b) of the City Code.
+An applicant may request a Wetland Boundary Determination to confirm the boundaries and status of potential wetlands on a property.
 The City's Environmental Consultant will evaluate the site and the application materials and make a determination that will be forwarded to the applicant.
-If the wetland is deemed essential, a Wetland Use Permit would be required for any of the activities highlighted earlier in this section.
-If the wetland is deemed nonessential, a permit shall be granted to allow any activity that complies with ordinances and laws.
+If the wetland is regulated by the City and/or State, a Wetland Use Permit would be required for any of the activities highlighted earlier in this section.